Research

 Economic interpretation.

-Using economics — industrial organization, competition theory, regulatory economics — to make sense of the patterns the first two steps surface, and to ask the next research question.
+Use economics — industrial organization, competition theory, regulatory economics — to make sense of what the first two steps surface, and to find the next question.

-The combination is what makes the work AI-native rather than AI-flavored: each step depends on the others, and none of them works as well alone.
+The combination is what makes the work AI-native rather than AI-flavored: each step depends on the others, and none works as well alone.

 Flagship projects